OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-25.md

 lest the one who hears it put you to shame, and your reputation be ruined.

 ## Proverbs 25:11
-Like apples of gold in settings of silver is a word spoken at the right time.
+A word fitly spoken is like golden apples in silver settings.

 ## Proverbs 25:12
 Like a gold earring or a fine gold ornament is a wise rebuke to a listening ear.